 Everyday clothing – Many charities will happily accept donations of clothing in good shape.
 You can set up a free account with GoGreenDrop, which coordinates home pick-ups with Purple Heart, National Foundation of the Blind, and the Society of St. Vincent de Paul.

-Business clothing – Career Gear, Dress for Success and The Alliance of Career Development Nonprofits (ACDN) have affiliates around the country that accept business clothing donation.
+Business clothing – Career Gear, Dress for Success, and The Alliance of Career Development Nonprofits (ACDN) have affiliates around the country that accept business clothing donations.